vansh275/Plinko_lab/README.md

 ## ⏱️ Time Log (Rough Estimate)

-The assignment suggested a timebox of ~8 hours[cite: 6].
+The assignment suggested a timebox of ~8 hours.

 * **Project Setup & Core Logic (2.5 hours):** Setting up the project, implementing the `xorshift32` PRNG, and writing the core fairness functions (`getCommitHex`, `getCombinedSeed`).
 Getting the unit tests to pass the provided vectors.
 * **Backend & API (1.5 hours):** Building the Prisma schema and all Next.js API endpoints (`/commit`, `/start`, `/reveal`, `/verify`).